MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/Get-Command.md

 ### Example 11: Get all instances of the Notepad command

-This example uses the **All** parameter of the `Get-Command` cmdlet to show all instances of the "Notepad" command on the local computer.
+This example uses the **All** parameter of the `Get-Command` cmdlet to show all instances of the `Notepad` command on the local computer.

 ```powershell
 Get-Command Notepad -All | Format-Table CommandType, Name, Definition